 Buy a rope and tie Bob up, just outside the kitchen door where there is some shade.

 The millet is sprouting and goats must be tied up to stop them eating the shoots.
 Listen to the teachers at school who tell you goats not tied up will be shot.
 Watch the soldiers shoot two goats just down the road from your house, tossing the bodies into the back of their truck, no doubt for dinner.

-Wonder why, then, La Grosse, your neighbour, who is usually so nice and easily twice your size, is yelling at you and setting Bob free.
+Wonder why, then, La Grosse, your neighbour – who is usually so nice, easily twice your size and the best brewer of millet beer in Pagouda – is yelling at you and setting Bob free.
 Tell her daughter, in French, what the teachers told you.
 Tell her about the soldiers.
 Tell her you do not want Bob shot.
 Tell her you do not want the soldiers to eat Bob.